RoboJackets/apiary/README.md

 `$ composer install && npm install`

+You will need to run these commands again in the future if there are any changes to required packages.

 ### Before Your First Run

-Generate an application key (Run this only once)
+Generate an application key (Run this only once for initial setup)

 `$ php artisan key:generate`

-Run database migrations to set up tables (Run this after any new migrations are added)
+Run database migrations to set up tables (Run this for initial setup and when any new migrations are added later)

 `$ php artisan migrate`

+Seed the database tables with base content (Run this only once for initial setup)

+`$ php artisan db:seed`

 Generate static assets (Run this every time Vue or JS files are edited)